-This time of year, is expected by many to be filled with joy and sharing good memories with loved ones, friends and family.
-There comes a pressure to suddenly switch off all negativity and instead to focus on the cheer that comes with Christmas; ironically, the demand for such need can be hugely detrimental to those dealing with a mental illness.
+This time of year is expected by many to be filled with joy and sharing good memories with loved ones, friends and family.
+There comes a pressure to suddenly switch off all negativity and instead focus on the cheer that comes with Christmas; ironically, the demand for such need can be hugely detrimental to those dealing with a mental illness.
 Those who have been dealt the hand of depression know of the all-consuming feeling of emptiness as well as the spiral and out of control racket of emotions that can swallow a person whole.

-To switch on happiness is an alien thought process when waking up in the morning and feeling motivated to complete what some might consider even the simplest of daily self-care tasks can feel like a mountainous challenge to achieve.
-And it might not just be illness itself that can be debilitating but also the circumstance, our loved ones may be far away or we may be grieving the loss of a relative.
-While Christmas is expected to be full of love and laughter, it can also be a dark reminder of loneliness, of isolation and of feeling lost; whether you are sat alone physically or in a crowd of people, it makes no difference to how your mind can design a world where you feel hopeless and dejected.
+To switch on happiness is an alien thought process when waking up in the morning, and feeling motivated to complete what some might consider even the simplest of daily self-care tasks can feel like a mountainous challenge to achieve.
+And it might not just be the illness itself that can be debilitating, but also the circumstance, our loved ones may be far away or we may be grieving the loss of a relative.
+While Christmas is expected to be full of love and laughter, it can also be a dark reminder of loneliness, of isolation, and of feeling lost; whether you are sat alone physically or in a crowd of people, it makes no difference to how your mind can design a world where you feel hopeless and dejected.

 The first one may be difficult as the biggest association with Christmas is probably gluttony and greed, we eat everything in sight and use it as an excuse to gorge on food and comfort eat our way through the hours and the days that pass.
 While the initial joy of receiving every single chocolate you cannot live without will boost your mood, the overall build of feeling uncomfortably full and sickly will only enhance the fact you don’t feel so good about yourself.
-We’ve all been guilty of it, and comfort eating to me as an addiction that all year round is difficult to break, let alone Christmas.
+We’ve all been guilty of it, and comfort eating to me is an addiction that all year round is difficult to break, let alone Christmas.
 Instead, cut down some of the sugary treats and replace them with fruit or make sure you’re drinking plenty of water to stay hydrated.
 This can also go hand in hand with doing a little bit of exercise, whether it’s going for a walk or doing a fitness DVD in the comfort of your own home, it will boost your mood and even relieve stress and fatigue.

 Lastly, these are the most beneficial to me: finding a community of people in which you feel comfortable to talk about how you honestly feel.
 It could be a family member, a friend, a loved one or even a stranger on social media in the same boat, but there is someone out there you will feel open to talk to if you are struggling.
-Whether you speak in person or write to each other, it is important to acknowledge how you feel and just like a pressure valve, once you release some of your struggle, your mind may feel lighter for doing it.
+Whether you speak in person or write to each other, it is important to acknowledge how you feel and just like a pressure valve, once you release some of your struggles, your mind may feel lighter for doing it.
 If you feel you can’t open up to anyone around you, remember there are plenty of organisations willing to listen.
 And a brilliant hashtag #joinin on Twitter started by comedian Sarah Millican is a positive and uplifting way in which to share your Christmas celebrations and thoughts with thousands of people who may also feel isolated or lonely.
 You never know what sorts of friends you might make, I know I’ve found plenty through these wonderful little innovative ideas that forge a friendly community.

-It is important at Christmas to look after yourself, and while at first it may seem like an impossible challenge, by breaking it down and going back to basics you will be amazed at what you can do.
+It is important at Christmas to look after yourself, and while at first, it may seem like an impossible challenge, by breaking it down and going back to basics you will be amazed at what you can do.
 Write down your anxieties, take time to focus on what you enjoy and surround yourself with positivity in the people around you and the things you decide to achieve.
-And most of all remember this, it’s just one day so spend it in a way that makes you happy, with the people you love and find whatever brings the light back into your life at Christmas.
+And most of all remember this, it’s just one day, so spend it in a way that makes you happy, with the people you love and find whatever brings the light back into your life at Christmas.